Conjunction between the Moon and Neptune

 Dominic Ford – originally published on In-The-Sky.org

-The pair will be a little too widely separated to fit comfortably within the field of view of a telescope, but will be visible to the naked eye or a through pair of binoculars.
+At closest approach, the pair will be close enough to fit comfortably within the field of view of a telescope, but will also be visible to the naked eye or a through pair of binoculars.

 The precise positions of the Moon and Neptune at the moment of closest approach will be as follows: